thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 This claim MUST be present in a CCA Realm state attestation token.

 ~~~
-{::include cddl/realm/realm-challenge.cddl}
+{::include cddl/realm/cca-realm-challenge.cddl}
 ~~~

 ### CCA Platform Profile Definition
-{: #sec-profile-definition-claim}
+{: #sec-realm-profile-definition-claim}

-The CCA platform profile claim identifies the EAT profile to which the Realm platform token conforms.
+The Realm profile claim identifies the EAT profile to which the Realm token conforms.
 This allows a receiver to assign the intended semantics to the rest of the claims found in the token.